Assassin's Creed Odyssey: Plot

-The Eagle Bearer later encounters and fights Deimos at the Battle of Pylos, but is captured and taken to Athens, where the Cultist Kleon enjoys popularity as leader of the city-state following the death of his rival Perikles years prior.
-The Eagle Bearer escapes captivity and thwarts Kleon's plans with the help of their Athenian allies.
-The Eagle Bearer later joins Brasidas' Spartan forces in confronting Kleon's Athenian army at the Battle of Amphipolis, where the leaders of both armies die in battle, thus heralding the end of the first half of the Peloponnesian War.
+At the Battle of Pylos, The Eagle Bearer meets Deimos.
+The encounter leads to a fight which results in The Eagle Bearer's capture.
+They are taken to Athens, where the Cultist Kleon enjoys popularity as leader of the city-state following the death of his rival Perikles years prior.
+Thwarting Kleon's plans, The Eagle Bearer escapes captivity with the help of their Athenian allies.
+At the Battle of Amphipolis, The Eagle Bearer joins Brasidas' Spartan forces to confront Kleon's Athenian army.
+During the battle, the leaders of both armies die, ushering in the end of the first half of the Peloponnesian War.
 Afterwards, the Eagle Bearer returns with Myrinne to Mount Taygetos to confront Deimos.
-Depending on key decisions made by the player at predetermined points of the game's narrative, the Eagle Bearer either redeems or kills Deimos, and their actions also have a direct bearing on the fates of their extended family members and determines whether they will have a successful family reunion for the main plotline's epilogue.
+Depending on key decisions made by the player at predetermined points of the game's narrative, the Eagle Bearer either redeems or kills Deimos.
+Their actions have a direct bearing on the fates of their extended family members and determines whether they will have a successful family reunion for the main plotline's epilogue.

-After eliminating the Cult, the Eagle Bearer returns to their sanctuary in Delphi, where they find the Cult's pyramid-shaped artifact and Aspasia, who reveals herself to be the Cult's original leader.
-Disgusted by what the Cult had become under Deimos' influence, Aspasia secretly helped the Eagle Bearer dismantle it so that its original ideals of peace through order may survive.
-After touching the artifact and receiving visions of future conflicts, the Eagle Bearer destroys it and decides Aspasia's fate.
+After eliminating the Cult, the Eagle Bearer returns to the sanctuary in Delphi, where they find the Cult's pyramid-shaped artifact and Aspasia, who reveals herself to be the Cult's original leader.
+Disgusted by what the Cult had become as a result of Deimos' influence, Aspasia secretly helps the Eagle Bearer dismantle it, with hope that its original ideals of peace through order may survive.
+The Eagle Bearer touches the artifact and receives visions of future conflicts.
+They then destroy it and decides Aspasia's fate.
 At some point during their lifetime, the Eagle Bearer also meets their biological father Pythagoras, who is revealed to be a descendant of the Isu like Myrinne and Leonidas, and inherits the Staff of Hermes from Pythagoras to safeguard the secrets of Atlantis, gaining biological immortality in the process.

 In the present, Layla encounters the Eagle Bearer in Atlantis, who warns her that the world needs balance between the Assassins' and Templars' ideals; either side prevailing over the other will result in the world's doom.
 Layla also learns that she is the prophesied one who will bring balance between the concepts of chaos and order.
-The Eagle Bearer gives Layla the Staff before passing away.
+The Eagle Bearer gives Layla the Staff before dying.

+Legacy of the First Blade

+Set during the events of the main campaign, this expansion focuses on the Eagle Bearer's conflict with the Order of the Ancients, the precursor organization to the Templar Order introduced in Assassin's Creed Origins.
+The Order is hunting the Eagle Bearer in an attempt to end their bloodline, which they believe is too powerful and a threat to their vision of peace.
+In fighting against the Order, the Eagle Bearer receives aid from Darius, a character first mentioned in Assassin's Creed II, who is also being pursued by the Order due to his history with them.
+A major plot element in the expansion concerns the Eagle Bearer's desire to settle down and start a family.